Teachers strike in Park County School District RE-2

-An ongoing salary dispute between South Park School District RE-2 and its educators reached a boiling point over the weekend and resulted in a teachers strike that began Monday morning.
+An ongoing salary dispute between Park County School District RE-2 and its educators reached a boiling point over the last weekend and resulted in a teachers strike that began this past Monday morning.

-Regular classes, as well as all after school activities have been canceled, according to a public statement issued by the district in a release dated Oct.
+Regular classes, as well as all after-school activities, were canceled, according to a public statement issued by the district in a release dated Oct.
 13:

 The representing body for the teachers, the South Park Education Association, made its stance clear as well in a statement also released Oct.
 13.